-Students interested in becoming Teaching Eagles must complete the application form (the link is on the right) and submit it to Pott College of Science, Engineering and Education (ED 1104) by 4:30pm on Friday, February 28, 2014.
+Students interested in becoming Teaching Eagles must complete the application form (the link is on the right) and submit it to the Pott College of Science, Engineering and Education office (ED 1104).

 The purpose of the Teaching Eagles Scholarship Program is to increase the number of content-rich, classroom-ready science and mathematics teacher candidates graduating from the University of Southern Indiana.
 The program is designed to recruit science and mathematics teacher candidates from the large pool of students majoring in STEM fields (Secondary Teaching Eagles) and to recruit education majors who wish to minor in mathematics or science content (Elementary Teaching Eagles).
 The program will support approximately 90 students to pursue degrees in STEM Education fields.
 The program is housed in the Pott College of Science, Engineering, and Education and is funded by the Indiana STEM Teacher Recruitment Fund, which is administered by the Indiana Education Roundtable.

 Secondary Teaching Eagles are students who are currently pursuing a degree in Biology, Biophysics Chemistry, Engineering, Environmental Science, Geology, Mathematics, Mathematics Teaching, or Science Teaching who would like to seek a Secondary Education Licensure Minor.

 Elementary Teaching Eagles are students who are currently pursuing a degree in Elementary Education, Special Education, or Early Childhood Education who would like to seek a minor in Mathematics Teaching (Elementary or Elementary & Middle-Level) or Science Teaching (Elementary School).